Battle of Kyongju: Deadlock

 ROK troops advance to the front lines near P'ohang-dong in 1950.

-Fighting continued between the KPA and the ROK Capital Division on the hills bordering the valley from An'gang-ni to Kyongju.
+Fighting continued between the KPA and the Capital Division on the hills bordering the valley from An'gang-ni to Kyongju.
 The US 3rd Battalion, 19th Infantry, became involved there just after midnight on September 8–9.
 A KPA force attacked K Company and drove it from Hill 300, a defensive position midway between An'gang-ni and Kyongju.
 KPA held the hill during September 9 against counterattack.
-Farther north, on the left side of the valley, the ROK 17th Regiment attacked and, with the support of the US 13th Field Artillery Battalion, captured Hill 285 and held it against several KPA counterattacks.
-On the opposite, east side of the valley the ROK 18th Regiment made limited gains.
+Farther north, on the left side of the valley, the ROKA 17th Regiment attacked and, with the support of the US 13th Field Artillery Battalion, captured Hill 285 and held it against several KPA counterattacks.
+On the opposite, east side of the valley the ROKA 18th Regiment made limited gains.
 These battles took place in drenching typhoon rains.
 Low-hanging clouds allowed very little air support.
 The rains finally ceased on September 10.

 In this second week of September elements of the KPA 5th Division had spread out over the hills west, southwest, and south of P'ohang-dong.
 One KPA force, estimated to number 1,600 men, reached Hills 482 and 510, 4.5 mi southwest of Yonil Airfield.
-Facing this force were two regiments of the ROK 3rd Division, which held a defensive position on the hills bordering the west side of the valley south of the airfield.
-KPA pressure threatened to penetrate between the two ROK regiments.
+Facing this force were two regiments of the ROKA 3rd Division, which held a defensive position on the hills bordering the west side of the valley south of the airfield.
+KPA pressure threatened to penetrate between the two ROKA regiments.

 On the evening of September 9, Church formed Task Force Davidson to eliminate this threat to Yonil.
 The airfield itself had not been used since the middle of August except for emergency landing and refueling of planes, but evacuation of USAF equipment, bombs, and petroleum products was still in progress.
 Davidson commanded the task force, which was composed of the US 19th Infantry, less the 3rd Battalion, the 3rd Battalion of the 9th Infantry, the 13th Field Artillery Battalion, C Battery of the 15th Field Artillery Battalion, A Company of the 3rd Engineer Combat Battalion, the 9th Infantry Regimental Tank Company, two batteries of antiaircraft automatic weapons, and other miscellaneous units.